piny4man/piny4man/README.md

 ## 🥸 About Me

 - 🔭 I’m currently developing Rust projects in my spare time.
-You can find them on my profile repositories
+You can find them on my repositories
 - 🌱 I’m currently learning advanced Frontend skills and Rust development, with a focus on web development
 - 🛡️ Strongly interested in maintaining privacy and cybersecurity
 - 📫 How to reach me: `hello@pinya.dev`